Fisheries and stewardship

 - assessing the habitat available in the Winnipeg and Nelson rivers.

 - funding and conducting Lake Sturgeon research in Manitoba and at hydroelectric facilities:

-- developing a high-resolution genetics tool developed to assess current and historical Lake Sturgeon population structure;
+- using genetics to examine current and historical Lake Sturgeon population structure:

-- funding and collaboration with the provincial government Memorandum of Understanding (MOU)
+- collaboration with the provincial government on research priorities:

 - minimizing the effects of facilities on Lake Sturgeon populations:

 - investigating opportunities to minimize the effects of new facilities;